Amtrak Superliner Roomettes

 Other storage options

-Checked baggage service is available between some stations, but not all, so check before leaving.
-If your first station does not have a checked service, but your layover station does, you can check bags there.
+Checked baggage service is unavailable at all stations, so check whether it’s available at your station before leaving.
+If your starting station doesn’t have a checked service, but your layover station does, you can check your bags there instead.

-For example, you are going from Sturtevant, WI, an unstaffed station, to Omaha.
-NE, with a layover in Chicago.
-You can carry your bags on the Hiawatha and check them in Chicago, provided you can do so 45 minutes before departure.
+For instance, if you are traveling from Sturtevant, WI, an unstaffed station, to Omaha, NE, with a layover in Chicago, you can carry your bags on the Hiawatha and check them in Chicago.
+Still, it would be best to do this at least 45 minutes before departure.

 At Station Amenities